You are here

 The energy reaches a raucous, fever pitch on game nights at the Capital One Arena, when hundreds of jersey-clad fans turn out to root for the Washington Capitals and the NBA's Washington Wizards.
 In addition to hosting sporting events, the venue also stages top world-class acts, like Beyoncé, Red Hot Chili Peppers, Taylor Swift and other arena-worthy performers.

 The museums along the National Mall draw raves, but that’s just part of the story.
 Get the full scoop at the Newseum, an interactive museum devoted to the history of the news (locals love the Pulitzer Prize Photographs Gallery).
 Nearby, there's the National Portrait Gallery and Smithsonian American Art Museum.
 The National Portrait Gallery holds the most complete set of portraits of U.S. Presidents outside of the White House.
 If you prefer lifelike wax figures of presidents to portraits, then Madame Tussauds is for you.
+Nearby there's the National Law Enforcement Museum, where visitors can participate in a training simulator and learn about the past, present and future of law enforcement.
 You can also discover fascinating Civil War history and the incredible work of Clara Barton at the Clara Barton Missing Soldiers Office Museum.
 If there’s a hidden gem among them, consider it the National Building Museum, whose sprawling Great Hall is among the highlights of any exhibit throughout the city.

 The 1862 playhouse where President Abraham Lincoln was fatally shot also still functions as a working theater.
 Take in mostly American-themed shows (and an annual production of Charles Dickens’ “A Christmas Carol”) amid the grand Victorian decor.